-Since 1988, AegisGuard™ Radiation Shields have been the only personal radiation shielding products proven to deflect, or reflect, radiation frequencies away from the body without affecting a products performance, power consumption, or for wireless products, signal strength.
+Since 1988, AegisGuard™ Radiation Shields are the only radiation shielding products proven to deflect, or reflect, radiation frequencies away from the body without affecting a products performance, power consumption, or for wireless products, signal strength.

-AegisGuard™shielding technologies are based upon the Law of Reflection (deflection).
+AegisGuard™shielding technologies are based on the Law of Reflection (deflection).
 The RF source is the angle of incidence (originating source), the incidence is the source contact point with an AegisGuard™shielded surface, and the angle of reflection is the deflection angle off of a shielded surface.
 For smooth surfaces, such as glass, the source dimension and angle at the contact point are equal to its dimension and angle of deflection from the contact point.
-Defined as specular deflection, this technology is in AegisGuard™XP and Wired & Air Tube Headset products, and was also in AegisGuard™LS, the first L (Life) Series product announced in 2005.
+Defined as specular deflection, this technology is in AegisGuard™XP and Wired & Air Tube Headset products, and also in AegisGuard™LS, the first L (Life) Series product models announced in 2005.

-This illustration of water being absorbed by a sponge clarifies why AegisGuard™Radiation Shields were specifically designed to deflect radiation frequencies instead of absorbing them.
+This illustration of water being absorbed by a sponge clarifies why AegisGuard™Radiation Shields are specifically designed to deflect radiation frequencies instead of absorbing them.
 As you can see, the sponge expands as it becomes saturated and water escapes from the bottom.
 This saturation occurs with every type of absorbent material, including every conductive and/or absorbent RF shielding product claiming to absorb radiation.
 As they become saturated, seepage occurs and radiation penetrates the body.